praveen-16-16/File-Explorer-From-Github/README.md

-This is a simple React application that displays a folder and file structure frokm GitHub.
+This is a simple React application that displays a folder and file structure from GitHub.

 🛠 Features
 Display folders and files in a structured way.